collocations.org

 Collocations for turn - noun

-1. act of turning sb/sth round
+1. act of turning sb/sth around

-full, half, quarter
+complete, full, half, quarter

 a full turn of the handle to the right

-90-degree, 180-degree, etc. | quick
+90-degree, 180-degree, etc.

 a quick turn of his head

-VERB + TURN
+VERB + turn

 give sth